Termi303/CELFS/Documents/Portfolio-A/OODesignAndUML.md

 Each coursework type will have 4 tables to represent it: categories, criteria, cells (sum of these 3 will represent CELFS marking table) and major table to store crucial coursework data - this includes student ID, marker ID and overall score.

 To store the major table, two helper tables will be used - students and teachers.
+Both will have attributes necessary to identify teacher/student (i.e. ID, first and last name, seat, etc.).

 OO design
 ---------